 So, when the same people who hoped Donald Trump would change now express bewilderment over his behavior, I am not surprised.
 You cannot make sense of Trump except in the context of a personality disorder.

-The DSM-V defines a personality disorder as a long-term and rigid pattern of thinking, feeling and behaving that adversely affect all aspects of a person’s functioning.
+The DSM-V defines a personality disorder as a long-term and rigid pattern of thinking, feeling and behaving that adversely affects all aspects of a person’s functioning.
 The most relevant aspect of a personality disorder is the consistency and pervasiveness of the person’s behavior.
 This is why I knew Donald Trump would not change.

 Consider the DSM criteria for Narcissistic Personality Disorder (NPD), indicated by five or more of the following symptoms: